Murder of Melinda Beardsley

-Emigrant Gap Jane Doe is an unidentified murder victim whose body was found on December 17, 1977, near the intersection of I-80 and Highway 20 in Emigrant Gap, California.
-Despite extensive investigation by the Placer County sheriff's office, no identification of this decedent has been made.
+Emigrant Gap Jane Doe was a formerly unidentified murder victim whose body was found on December 17, 1977, near the intersection of I-80 and Highway 20 in Emigrant Gap, California.
+Despite extensive investigation by the Placer County sheriff's office, no identification of this decedent was made at the time.

+NamUs and The Doe Network announced that the woman had been identified in 2026.
+On 18 March 2026, the identity of the victim was released to the public as Melinda "Pip" Beardsley.

 Discovery of the body

 At approximately 4 p.m. on December 17, 1977, a couple visiting from Sonoma County found the body of a nude woman 30 feet off I-80 while walking their dog.
 The woman was described as being caucasian, between the ages of 25 and 35, 5 feet 8 in height, and weighing 145 pounds.
 She had short, dark brown to black hair and brown eyes.
 She had a removable partial denture for her upper four front teeth.
 Her ears had been pierced.
 She was found to be wearing orange nail polish on her toes.
 A search of the area surrounding the body turned up no clothing or jewelry.